humanmade/altis-documentation/other-docs/guides/updating-php/README.md

 composer global require dealerdirect/phpcodesniffer-composer-installer phpcompatibility/php-compatibility
 ```

-Next run the standard against your codebase for the target PHP version, in this example PHP 7.4:
+Next run the standard against your codebase for the target PHP version, in this example PHP 8.0:

 ```
 phpcs -p --standard=PHPCompatibility \
-  --runtime-set testVersion 7.4 \
+  --runtime-set testVersion 8.0 \
   --extensions=php \
   -d memory_limit=1G \
   --ignore=wordpress,vendor/altis,\*/tests/\* .
 ```

+This can take a long time to run so may wish to run it just in your custom code directories.

 **Note:** You _must_ fix anything reported as an "Error".
 Warnings can be ignored at your discretion.